martinradev/vmvault/README.md

 ## Attribution

-I would like to thank Christian Epple, Felix Wruck, Michael Weiss for giving feedback during meetings, and to Christian Epple for supervising my Master thesis.
+I would like to thank Christian Epple, Felix Wruck, Michael Weiss for giving feedback for my thesis during meetings.